-The deal means Borlaex would acquire French company Kallista Energy Investment from investment firm Ardian Infrastructure for C$202 million ($158 million).
+The deal means Borlaex acquires French company Kallista Energy Investment from investment firm Ardian Infrastructure for €129 million (C$171 million).

-It added that "the integration of Kallista’s assets should enable development and operations team synergies" in the medium term.
+It added that "the integration of Kallista’s assets should enable development and operations team synergies" in the medium-term.

 After Ardian acquired the company in 2011, Kallista launched a development programme that doubled the size of the company.

 Kallista Energy, which manages the group’s wind farms, "specialises in repowering", Ardian stated.
 Earlier this year, it began the first repowering of a wind farm in Brittany, which will see the four-turbine 3MW Plouyé project upgraded to a capacity of 9.2MW.

 To date, Kallista has only invested in wind farms, but on its website the group said it was "constantly on the lookout for projects that combine performance, competitiveness and a low-environmental impact".

 This story was first published on 23 April and updated on 20 June.